wchalmers/cloudformation/README.md

 ## Parameters Template
 This contains examples of parameter formatting through the metadata section, aswell as the different types of parameters & their settings.

+## Nested Stack Template
+Basic nesed stack configuration that will pull a CFN template from the SourceBucket parameter and deploy it.

+**Future Updates:** Add second stack, more parameters & maybe some SSM parameter resolutions too.

 # Future Templates:
 - CI/CD Pipeline Template (CodePipeline, CodeBuild, CodeDeploy etc) - This will probably be a simple pipeline that deploys some cfn templates.